 What is The Investment Company Act of 1940?

-Under this act, investment companies with more than 100 investors are required to register with the SEC.
+Under this Act, investment companies with more than 100 investors are required to register with the SEC.
 They are also required to have a board of directors, with 75% of board members being independent.
 Additionally, the Act requires mutual funds to limit the use of leverage and maintain a certain amount of cash that will cover investors who want to sell their shares at any time.

 With the advent of the Dodd-Frank Act of 2010, the Investment Company Act of 1940 received various updates including new regulations around mutual and hedge funds.
 That said, a number of hedge funds are able to exempt themselves from the Investment Company Act based on Sections 3(c)(1) and 3(c)(7).

 The SEC does not supervise or make specific judgments on the investments an investment company chooses to make.
 Certain commodity pools as well as managed future funds do not fall under the Act’s jurisdiction.
+For support and additional information, explore our Corporate Investment Solutions.